nf-core/website/markdown/usage/tutorials/nf_core_contributing_overview.md

 *nf-core* is a community-led project to develop a set of best-practice pipelines built using Nextflow.

 The aim of *nf-core* is to develop with the community over GitHub and other communication channels to build a pipeline to solve a particular analysis task.
-We therefore encourage cooperation and adding features to existing pipelines.
+We therefore encourage cooperation and adding new features to existing pipelines.
-Before considering starting a new pipeline, have a look if a pipeline already exists performing a similar task and consider contributing to that one instead!
+Before considering starting a new pipeline, have a look if a pipeline already exists performing a similar task and consider contributing to that one instead.
+If there is no pipeline for the analysis task at hand, let us know about your new pipeline plans on Slack in the [`#new-pipelines`](https://nfcore.slack.com/channels/new-pipelines) channel.

 Pipelines are governed by a set of guidelines, enforced by community code reviews and automatic linting (code testing).
 A suite of helper tools aim to help people run and develop pipelines.